The Committee for ethical standards

 The Committee has access to all the information the Agency possesses and the means necessary to function.
 It sends its opinions and recommendations to the petitioning individual or organisation as well as to the Agency's Board of Administration and Director General.
 The latter informs the Agency's supervisory ministries of this and makes the decisions necessary for deploying its Opinions and recommendations.

-The Committee for ethical standards and prevention of conflicts of interest is made up of six members, all with acknowledged expertise and experience in ethical matters:
+The Committee for ethical standards and prevention of conflicts of interest is made up of seven members, all with acknowledged expertise and experience in ethical matters:

 - Pierre Le Coz, Chairman of ANSES’s Committee for ethical standards and prevention of conflicts of interests, Professor of philosophy and Director of the Human and social sciences department of the Marseille College of medicine.